mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 After this, to trigger the use case you just need to hit the local HTTP endpoint with the port you configured in your file.
 If this is, for instance, `9090` then you should hit: `http://localhost:9090/generatereport` and this will create a CSV report and send it to the mails set.

 ## Running on CloudHub <a name="runoncloudhub"/>
-While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
+While [creating your application on CloudHub](https://docs.mulesoft.com/runtime-manager/) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
 Once your app is all set up and started, supposing you choose as domain name `template-sfdc2sieb-account-aggregation` to trigger the use case you just need to hit `http://template-sfdc2sieb-account-aggregation.cloudhub.io/generatereport` and report will be sent to the emails configured.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
-Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)
+Studio provides an easy way to deploy your template directly to CloudHub, for the specific steps to do so check this [link](https://docs.mulesoft.com/runtime-manager/deployment-strategies)

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>
-In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
+To use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:
 ### Application configuration
 **HTTP Connector configuration**
 + http.port `9090`